 - 1) The label shall be prominently displayed on and affixed to the outer wrapping or covering of the body if the body is wrapped or covered in any manner. - 2) Responsibility for labeling shall lie with the attending physician or coroner who certifies death or, if the death occurs in a health care facility, with the staff member designated by the administrator of the facility.

-(Source: Amended by Emergency rulemaking at 40 Ill.
-Reg., effective \\\\\\for a maximum of 150 days)
+(Source: Amended at 40 Ill.
+Reg. \\\\\, effective \\\\\)